ANCORA: Learning to Question via Manifold-Anchored Self-Play for Verifiable Reasoning: NeurIPS Paper Checklist

 \item {\bf Safeguards} \item[] Question: Does the paper describe safeguards that have been put in place for responsible release of data or models that have a high risk for misuse (e.g., pre-trained language models, image generators, or scraped datasets)? \item[] Answer: \answerNA{} \item[] Justification: No high-risk models or scraped datasets are released. \item[] Guidelines: \begin{itemize} \item The answer \answerNA{} means that the paper poses no such risks. \item Released models that have a high risk for misuse or dual-use should be released with necessary safeguards to allow for controlled use of the model, for example by requiring that users adhere to usage guidelines or restrictions to access the model or implementing safety filters. \item Datasets that have been scraped from the Internet could pose safety risks.
 The authors should describe how they avoided releasing unsafe images. \item We recognize that providing effective safeguards is challenging, and many papers do not require this, but we encourage authors to take this into account and make a best faith effort. \end{itemize}

-\item {\bf Licenses for existing assets} \item[] Question: Are the creators or original owners of assets (e.g., code, data, models), used in the paper, properly credited and are the license and terms of use explicitly mentioned and properly respected? \item[] Answer: \answerYes{} \item[] Justification: We cite the creators of Verus, Dafny2Verus, MBPP, and HumanEval. \item[] Guidelines: \begin{itemize} \item The answer \answerNA{} means that the paper does not use existing assets. \item The authors should cite the original paper that produced the code package or dataset. \item The authors should state which version of the asset is used and, if possible, include a URL. \item The name of the license (e.g., CC-BY 4.0) should be included for each asset. \item For scraped data from a particular source (e.g., website), the copyright and terms of service of that source should be provided. \item If assets are released, the license, copyright information, and terms of use in the package should be provided.
+\item {\bf Licenses for existing assets} \item[] Question: Are the creators or original owners of assets (e.g., code, data, models), used in the paper, properly credited and are the license and terms of use explicitly mentioned and properly respected? \item[] Answer: \answerYes{} \item[] Justification: We cite the creators of Verus, Dafny2Verus, MBPP, and HumanEval, and use these assets under their upstream licenses and terms of use.
+The submission does not redistribute these codebases or datasets. \item[] Guidelines: \begin{itemize} \item The answer \answerNA{} means that the paper does not use existing assets. \item The authors should cite the original paper that produced the code package or dataset. \item The authors should state which version of the asset is used and, if possible, include a URL. \item The name of the license (e.g., CC-BY 4.0) should be included for each asset. \item For scraped data from a particular source (e.g., website), the copyright and terms of service of that source should be provided. \item If assets are released, the license, copyright information, and terms of use in the package should be provided.
 For popular datasets, \url{paperswithcode.com/datasets} has curated licenses for some datasets.
 Their licensing guide can help determine the license of a dataset. \item For existing datasets that are re-packaged, both the original license and the license of the derived asset (if it has changed) should be provided. \item If this information is not available online, the authors are encouraged to reach out to the asset's creators. \end{itemize}

 \item {\bf New assets} \item[] Question: Are new assets introduced in the paper well documented and is the documentation provided alongside the assets? \item[] Answer: \answerNA{} \item[] Justification: We do not release new datasets or non-code assets. \item[] Guidelines: \begin{itemize} \item The answer \answerNA{} means that the paper does not release new assets. \item Researchers should communicate the details of the dataset\slash code\slash model as part of their submissions via structured templates.
 This includes details about training, license, limitations, etc. \item The paper should discuss whether and how consent was obtained from people whose asset is used. \item At submission time, remember to anonymize your assets (if applicable).
 You can either create an anonymized URL or include an anonymized zip file. \end{itemize}